 Nothing means wintry wonderland more than seeing icicles hanging on the edges of your roof one chilly morning, but they’re not as harmless as you think.
 Behind this charming façade is a lurking danger, both for your roof and even your safety.

-Icicles, or technically stalactites, are symptoms of a much bigger problem, according to Bone Dry Roofing, your top roofing contractor in the area.
+Icicles, or technically stalactites, are symptoms of a much bigger problem, according to Bone Dry Roofing, your top roofing contractor in Hilliard, OH and the greater Columbus area.
 This problem is called an ice dam.
 There are a few ways to remove ice dams, of which we present three in today’s post.

 A roof snow rake can be an easy answer to your problem.
 It comes with wheels so you don’t drag it across your shingles.
 Newer ones also come with telescopic handles that can extend up to 20 feet.
 The advantage of the rake is that you can use it from the ground to scrape the snow from your roof.
 Avoid scraping sideways, however, as it could tear the shingles off your roof.